 Student learning.
 What students actually learn is a big unanswered question in higher education.
 The various assessments of college student learning are controversial, few colleges use them and very few of the ones that do release the results publicly.
 In addition, we have not been able to find good data on basic indicators of academic rigor, such as the number of pages of writing or reading required per assignment.

 Standardized Tests.
-This spring, colleges made a near-universal shift to “test-optional,” by giving applicants the choice of whether to submit SAT or ACT scores.
-In most cases, the changes were announced as a temporary move as a result of the pandemic, and it’s unclear how many colleges will stick with the policy.
-But even before this spring, an increasing number of colleges were going test optional.
-If this continues to grow in popularity to where a large minority of students at colleges in Money’s universe do not submit scores, we’ll have to evaluate the effect that has on our rankings, particularly our value-add assessments that rely heavily on scores to predict academic performance.
+Since 2020, colleges have made a near-universal shift to “test-optional” policies, by giving applicants the choice of whether to submit SAT or ACT scores.
+Some colleges have made the switch permanently, while others are conducting multi-year experiments, and it’s unclear how many colleges will stick with the policy.
+Still, if this trend continues and grows to the point where a large population of students at many of the colleges in Money’s universe do not submit scores, we’ll have to evaluate the effect that has on our rankings, particularly our value-add assessments that rely heavily on scores to predict academic performance.

 Geographical cost of living adjustments.
-Some colleges in low-wage, low-living-cost areas, such as parts of the South and Midwest, may get lower rankings because we have not adjusted the earnings data cost of living.
+Some colleges in low-wage, low-living-cost areas, such as parts of the south and midwest, may get lower rankings because we have not adjusted the earnings data for the cost of living.
 While there are some factors in our rankings that lessen the impact of any geographic wage differential — including the College Scorecard employment data, student loan default rate, and debt repayment rate — we hope to address this issue more thoroughly in future rankings.
 We note, though, that we also do not conduct any cost of living adjustments in our net price of a degree calculation, and colleges in the south and west often score well here.

 Out-of-state public college tuition.
 Many students are interested in attending public colleges out of state.
 Colleges charge higher prices to out-of-state students, and we haven’t developed a strong cost and value comparison for those cases.
 Out-of-state students can still use our rankings to assess public colleges on their educational quality and alumni outcomes, but the affordability metrics — specifically net price and average borrowing levels — likely will not apply.